 However, based on the complete review of the available medical evidence, I have determined that you may be granted authorization for special issuance of Third-class airman medical certification under Section 67.401 of the FARs.

 Only the authorization expires one year from now.
-The FAA physical examination done by your AME is still valid for twenty-four or thirty-six months as specified in 61.23, so you will not need to go back to your AME until April, 2008.
+The FAA physical examination done by your AME is still valid for twenty-four or sixty months as specified in 61.23, so you will not need to go back to your AME until April, 2014.
 (Assume also that this pilot is over age 40 and requires a new medical examination and application every 24 months.)

 Consideration for a new Authorization will be contingent upon the following, performed in accordance with the enclosed specifications: